-The property owner would contract and pay for the initial improvements.
-After the establishment of the special service area, the City would borrow an estimated \$292,000 and reimburse the property owner for the public improvements.
+The property owner has contracted and paid for the initial improvements.
+The City has reimbursed the property owner for the public improvements and now will borrow \$295,000 since the special service area has been established.
 The full amount plus interest will be repaid to the City over the fifteen-year term of the special service area.